Fredericton: Trail system

-Fredericton has a network of 25 trails totalling more than 85 km on both sides of the Saint John and Nashwaak Rivers.
+Fredericton has a network of 25 trails totaling more than 85 km on both sides of the Saint John and Nashwaak Rivers.
 Many of the city trails are rail trails that follow old railway lines.
 These include the Fredericton Railway Bridge that spans 0.6 km across the Saint John River.
 The rail trail system in Fredericton is part of the Sentier NB Trail system and some of these trails are also part of the larger Trans-Canada Trail network.

 Government

 Fredericton has a non-partisan and Mayor–council government.
 The mayor and council serve four-year terms with elections in May.
-The city is divided into 12 wards, (six on each side of the river, one councillor per ward.
+The city is divided into 12 wards, six on each side of the river, with one councillor per ward.

 The city includes the provincial ridings of Fredericton North, Fredericton-Grand Lake, Fredericton West-Hanwell, Oromocto-Lincoln-Fredericton, New Maryland-Sunbury and Fredericton South, which in 2014 elected the first-ever MLA for the Green Party of New Brunswick, party leader David Coon.

 Federally, the city forms most of the riding of Fredericton.

+Emergency services and police

+Fredericton Police is responsible for policing in the city and has 115 sworn members (as of 2012); The force was founded in 1851.